sanjdi/Banking-App/README.md

 * amount: number - Specify the starting amount
 * rate: number - Specify the annual percentage interest rate (APR), without % sign
 * term: number - Specify the investment term in months
 * compound: string - Specify the frequency that interest is paid.
-Allowed values are "MONTHLY", "QUATERLY", "ANNUALLY" or "AT_MATURITY"
+Allowed values are *MONTHLY*, *QUATERLY*, *ANNUALLY* or *AT_MATURITY*
 * yield: string - Specify the interest payment type.
-Allowed values are "RE_INVEST" or "INCOME_STREAM"
+Allowed values are *RE_INVEST* or *INCOME_STREAM*

 ### APIDoc
 After the Node.js server is up, use API doc to test the endpoint.
-[Swagger](https://swagger.io/docs/specification/basic-structure/) API doc is vailable at bellow uri. ie. http://localhost:4000/api/docs as in #7 above.
+[Swagger](https://swagger.io/docs/specification/basic-structure/) doc is vailable at bellow uri. ie. http://localhost:4000/api/docs as in #7 above.
 ```sh
 http://{server}:{port}/api/docs
 ```
-Click 'Try it out' button to test the API.
+Click *Try it out* button to test the API.

 ![image](https://github.com/sanjdi/Banking-App/assets/135525812/a8c2a1c3-6d1f-4274-b60a-fd6868aaf894)

-Edit the request json payload as required, and click 'Execute' button.
-Response will be displayed under 'Server response' section.
+Edit the request json payload as required, and click *Execute* button.
+Response will be displayed under *Server response* section.

 ![image](https://github.com/sanjdi/Banking-App/assets/135525812/9879ebac-9560-4a02-b0c7-aa990afdb7bd)